h2oai/wave/website/docs/layout.md

 ### Percentage Width and Height

 By default, we encourage static units like `px` or `rem` for setting widths and heights.
 All units can be found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Values_and_Units).
-In flex layouts, percent values such as `100%` only work if every ancestor has an explicit size; otherwise, the computed height can be zero and the content may not render as expected.
+In flex layouts, percent values such as `100%` only work if every ancestor has an explicit `size`, otherwise, the computed height can be zero and the content may not render as expected.

 ### Responsive Layout